Stoke on Tern: History

 Stoke on Turn was a substantial Domesday manor well-established by at least the later 1000s.
 Roger de Lacy is recorded as holding it, and the presence of priest here in the 11th century suggest a church was already present and this was a principle manor for the de Lacys (and their successors the de Say and Vernon families).
-There are records of a moat that is square, of significant scald, in the area of the church.
+There are records of a moat that is square, of significant scale, in the area of the church.
 This could be a lordly house of the 1200s/1300s.